EdLeckert/ha-tmobilehome/README.md

 ### Display a form to edit SSIDs

 The `Editing Entities` described above can be displayed in a form to allow adding, deleting, and editing of SSID settings.
-The following is a Card definition that uses no custom cards.
+The following is a card definition that uses no custom cards.

 To use the definition, add a new `Vertical stack` card to a dashboard view and select `SHOW CODE EDITOR`.
 Paste the definition below over the existing text and `SAVE`.
 Your card should look something like this once you select an SSID: